River Road Dihedrals Rock Climbing

 The River Road Dihedrals are located almost 3 miles up the River Road from the Hwy 191 turnoff near the Colorado River crossing.
 They are located just right of a canyon mouth, and a huge pillar with a spectacular and vicious splitter is located above the River Road Dihedral climbs.
 There is parking directly across the road from the climbs.
 Just up the road is the mouth of Negro Bill Canyon, and there are usually many cars and mountain bikers as the Porcupine Rim mountain bike trail exits here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for River Road Dihedrals:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for River Road Dihedrals:

 Featured Route For River Road Dihedrals